brightsparklabs/appcli/README.md

 ## Overview

-This library can be leveraged to add a standardised CLI capability to applications to handle system lifecycle events (start, stop, configure, etc).
+This library can be leveraged to add a standardised CLI capability to applications to handle system lifecycle events (start, stop, configure, migrate, etc).

 The CLI is designed to run within a Docker container and launch other Docker containers (i.e. Docker-in-Docker).
 This is generally managed via a